 BetterMan seeks to foster a growing community of men who desire a better, more fulfilling life from our work, family, friends, marriages, and from our relationship with God.
 We are opposed to any cultural expression of masculinity that leads men into living toxic or passive lives.
 The BetterMan framework actively seeks to counter today’s dysfunctional masculinity by offering men the timeless, life-giving manhood found in the Bible.
 At BetterMan, our passion is to help men discover and implement that design.

-Our mission is to connect the next generation of men to a biblical vision of life-giving manhood.
+Our mission is to connect the next generation of men to the life-giving manhood of Jesus.

 - Biblically Rooted